Trump’s Focus on His Base Complicates Path to Reelection

 But the coronavirus has threatened to rewrite the Electoral College map, and Trump’s campaign has become concerned about losing support in several key swing states, particularly Florida and Wisconsin.
 Some advisers have all but written off Michigan, which Trump captured in 2016 by fewer than 11,000 votes.
 He is now locked in a feud with the state's Democratic governor.

-In former Vice President Joe Biden, Trump faces a presumptive Democratic nominee whose promises of across-the-aisle outreach and pragmatic, experienced-based management may play well in several battlegrounds states at a time of crisis.
+In former Vice President Joe Biden, Trump faces a presumptive Democratic nominee whose promises of across-the-aisle outreach and pragmatic, experienced-based management may play well in several battlegrounds states.
 That includes Arizona, which has a vast suburban population uneasy with the constant Trump drama, tweets and base plays.

 “People are going to look for stability,” said Doug Cole, a veteran Republican operative in Arizona who worked on John McCain’s 2008 presidential campaign.
 “Biden can capitalize on that.”